optinly/wordpress/readme.txt

 With Optinly’s popup builder plugin, you can [create responsive popup forms](https://app.optinly.com/?utm_source=referral&utm_medium=wordpressrepo&utm_campaign=readme) in under a few minutes, thanks to the **readymade free website popup templates**.

-Optinly comes with different types of popup forms like **email popups/subscription popups, spin the wheel popups, fullscreen overlays, countdown popups** and more.
+Optinly comes with different types of popup forms like **email popups/subscription popups,spin the wheel popups, fullscreen overlays, countdown popups** and more.
 This helps you achieve all your business goals with extreme ease and comfort.

 Also, the pre-existing growth marketing goals like **build audience, promote special offers, increase cart value, reduce cart abandonment, etc** helps you create popup campaigns quickly.
 All growth goals are backed by appropriate popup templates, making the campaign creation process super easy!